yarovikov/gutengood-examples/README.md

-# Gutengood - simple and elegant solution for creating Gutenberg Blocks
+# Gutengood - simple and elegant solution for creating Gutenberg Blocks and CPT Sidebar Panels

 ## Key Features
 - Quick creation of blocks based on WP React components (excluding DNB kit for repeater)